trustin/sphinx-maven/src/site/sphinx/basic-usage.rst

 Using the Plugin
 ================

-The *sphinx-maven* plugin looks for *.rst* files in the folder structure provided as part of plugin configuration within your pom file.
+The *sphinx-maven-plugin* looks for *.rst* files in the folder structure provided as part of plugin configuration within your pom file.
 The default location where the plugin will look for the files is ``src/site/sphinx``.

 The folder specified will contain the `reStructured Text`_ source files plus any additional things like themes and configuration.
 The `Sphinx first steps tutorial`_ gives a good introduction into the required tasks.
-Basically what you need is
+Basically what you need is:

 * A configuration file called `conf.py`_ that defines the theme and other options (such as which output formats etc.)
 * The documentation files in reStructured Text format.
 * Additional files such as static files (images etc.), usually in a ``_static`` sub directory.
 * Optionally, a customized theme in a sub directory called ``_theme``